-Veins are essential parts of the body.
-Going back to our Science classes, we remember how our bodies are made up of veins because it is where our blood circulates.
-And without blood circulating in our bodies, it could leave us unhealthy, or worse — death.
-Yet sometimes, our veins themselves betray us because they are unwell or they cause unpleasant appearance on our skin like the spider vein.
+Veins play an essential role in the human body.
+Going back to our Science classes in school, we were taught that our bodies are made up of veins, and that is where our blood circulates.
+Without blood circulating in our bodies, it could leave us unhealthy or cause us to die.
+Yet sometimes, our veins become unhealthy, or they cause an unpleasant appearance on our skin like unsightly spider veins.
 However, there is no need to feel insecure, hiding certain flaws in your body with make-up.
-You need to show off every part of you with Sclerotherapy as your treatment choice!
+Sclerotherapy treatments for spider veins will allow you to show off every part of your body!

 What is Sclerotherapy?

-Sclerotherapy is an injecting solution directly to spider veins.
-Spider veins are described as small dilated blood vessels that appear close to the skin and are commonly found near the nostrils, on the tip of the nose, in front of the ears, and sometimes on the cheeks.
+Sclerotherapy is a treatment that uses a special solution injected directly into spider veins.
+Spider veins are small dilated blood vessels that appear close to the skin, commonly found near the nostrils, on the tip of the nose, in front of the ears, and sometimes on the cheeks.
 However, it can also develop anywhere in the body.
-The varicose veins, which are bigger blue veins that protrude from the skin and are mainly seen on the legs, are different from spider veins.
+Varicose veins are larger and more prominent blue veins that protrude from the skin, mainly seen on the legs.
+Varicose veins are different from spider veins.

 Several sources claim that Sclerotherapy also treats varicose veins.
 It depends on your provider on what treatment they provide.
 However, it is sure that Sclerotherapy is great for treating unhealthy veins in our body.
 The blood will reroute to healthier veins with the treatment, and the collapsed vein is reabsorbed into local tissue and fades eventually.